SJTU-IPADS/gnnlab/exp/fig4a/readme.md

 - `-m`, `--mock`: Show the run command for each test case but not actually run it
 - `-i`, `--interactive`: run these tests with output printed to terminal, rather than redirec to log directory.

+The number of epochs to run is set to 3 for fast reproduce.
+You may change line containing `.override('epoch', [3])` to change the numer of epochs.

 ## Output Example

 `python runner.py` will redirect all logs to `run-logs` directory.